 The architectural transition resulted in 500+ microservices.
-But since everything in the software development universe, is a trade-off, there is no silver bullet, no perfect tech or design.
-These services required a lot of resource investment.
+But since everything in the software development universe is a trade-off, there is no silver bullet, no perfect tech or design.
+These services required a lot of resource investment in infrastructure management.

-As opposed to maintaining a single codebase these microservices, implemented with heterogeneous technologies, needed a lot of additional functionalities such as authentication and authorization for every service, type-safety, validation, taking care of the logs, distributed service tracing, fault-tolerance, handling client-side timeouts, retry policies, service outages, service discovery, a standardized testing approach, cross-language support, a contract for communication to which all the services & the clients consuming the services could adhere to.
+These microservices needed a standardized infrastructure to communicate with each other and implementation of a lot of additional functionalities such as authentication and authorization for every service, type-safety, validation, taking care of the logs, distributed service tracing, fault-tolerance, handling client-side timeouts, retry policies, service outages, service discovery, a standardized testing approach, cross-language support, a contract for communication to which all the services & the clients consuming the services could adhere to and so on.

-Interface definition language IDL is a specification which provides a standard, a contract for cross-service communication.
-There are many IDL libraries and frameworks available but commonly used ones in the industry are Apache Thrift, Google Protocol Buffer etc.
+Interface definition language IDL is a specification that provides a standard, a contract for cross-service communication.
+There are many IDL libraries and frameworks available but commonly used ones in the industry are Apache Thrift, Google Protocol Buffer, etc.

 Thrift is used by Facebook.
 In not so recent past, I did write some code using the Protocol Buffer Library in a large-scale travel e-commerce project for cross-service communication.
 Protocol Buffer enabled me to serialize the Java object and wire it across to another service.

-These IDL frameworks facilitate serialization of structured data & transmission/storage of that data over the network in a neutral, platform-independent format.
-Error-free serialization and de-serialization is a tricky thing & these libraries take care of all the intricacies of it, helping the developers focus on the business logic.
-Thus saving a big chunk of our time.
+These IDL frameworks facilitate the serialization of structured data and transmission/storage of that data over the network in a neutral, platform-independent format.
+Error-free serialization and de-serialization is a tricky thing and these libraries take care of all the intricacies of it, helping the developers focus on the business logic.
+Thus saving us a big chunk of our time.